hiddify/hiddify-next/README.md

 </div>

 ## What is Hiddify-Next?
-<p dir="ltr" style="font-size: 16px">Multi-platform, Sing-box (universal proxy toolchain) client providing a wide range of fearues. </p>
+<p dir="ltr" style="font-size: 16px">A multi-platform client based on Sing-box that serves as a universal proxy toolchain.
+This app offers a wide range of capabilities, which are listed below.
+It also supports a large number of protocols.
+The app is free to use, ad-free, and open-source.
+It provides a secure and private tool for getting access to the free internet. </p>

+“A multi-platform client based on Sing-box that serves as a universal proxy toolchain.
+This app offers a wide range of capabilities, which are listed below.
+It also supports a large number of protocols.
+The app is free to use, ad-free, and open-source.
+It provides a secure and private environment for its users.

 ## 🚀 Main features: